skypjack/entt/docs/md/entity.md

 vel.dy = 0.;
 ```

-In case users want to assign a component to an entity, but it's unknown whether
-the entity already has it or not, `assign_or_replace` does the work in a single
-call (there is a performance penalty to pay for this mainly due to the fact that
-it has to check if the entity already has the given component or not):
+When it's unknown whether an entity already owns an instance of a component,
+`assign_or_replace` is the function to use instead:

 ```cpp
 registry.assign_or_replace<position>(entity, 0., 0.);